When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 - Remove the avocado’s seed before slicing the flesh into strips.

 - If you’re using powdered wasabi, get it ready first.
-All you have to do is combine 3 tablespoons of wasabi powder with a teaspoon of water, then let the rice cool.
+You must combine 3 tablespoons of wasabi powder with a teaspoon of water, then let the rice cool.
 Because you’ll be adding rice wine vinegar, make sure it’s a touch dry.

-- Arrange all of the ingredients on top of a dot of wasabi paste on the rice.
+- Arrange all ingredients on top of a dot of wasabi paste on the rice.

 - Using a small amount of chilly water, wet the nori wrapper (the parts without rice) and roll it slowly.
-Make sure there is enough tension in it so that no components fall out.
+Ensure there is enough tension in it so that no components fall out.

 - Cut the rolls into smaller pieces, then continue with the remaining rolls.